logicality-io/libs/libs/github/src/Actions.Workflow/README.md

 ```

 See [WorkflowGen](https://github.com/logicality-io/platform-libs/blob/main/.github/WorkflowGen/Program.cs)
-in this repository for a more fuller example.
+in this repository for a more comprehensive example.

 ## Using